MicrosoftDocs/customer-insights/ci-docs/data/faqs-segment-creation.md

 ## What is the intended use of the segment creation feature?

-Segment creation with Copilot in Customer Insights democratizes the varying technical ability of users and helps them create complex segments via natural language.
+Segment creation with Copilot in Customer Insights - Data democratizes the varying technical ability of users and helps them create complex segments via natural language.

 ## How was the feature evaluated?
 What metrics are used to measure performance?